didiersmith/steve/chapters/filberts-enlightenment.md

 Over the next thirty seconds, Filbert relaxed.
 He relaxed more than more than most people achieve in a thousand lifetimes.
 His mind, his ego, his entire sense of self, vanished.
 He became the perfect executor of Steve's will, an interface between his creator and the universe.
 What had taken Siddhartha forty-nine days of fasting under an olive tree, Filbert achieved in thirty seconds of firing a railgun through a wall.
 He achieved enlightenment.

-When the last enemy was felled, Filbert dropped his railgun and broke down in tears.
+When the last enemy was felled, Filbert dropped to his knees and broke down in tears.

 "So..."
 Annabel asked, as Filbert sobbed into his knees.
 "Is it safe to go out now?"